-To this purpose, a dedicated working group composed by experts nominated by the CISE stakeholders - namely the "(Pre-)Operational Services Working Group" - was established with the aim to develop and promote the implementation of such services.
-Each of these services is defined by a specific workflow through which the information is exchanged among CISE participants using the CISE services and data model.
+In the Transitional Phase of CISE (2019-2024), a dedicated working group composed by experts nominated by the CISE stakeholders - namely the "(Pre-)Operational Services Working Group" developed the first CISE operational services.
+Each of these services are defined by a specific workflow through which the information is exchanged among CISE participants using the CISE information services and data model in a specific operational context.